 Submarine Titans is a Real-Time Strategy game developed by Ellipse Studios and published by Strategy First for the PC on August 9, 2000.

 It is the 22nd century, and a comet has struck Earth and poisoned the surface world, driving humanity beneath the waves.
 The survivors are split firmly into two camps: the militant, aggressive White Sharks, who believe that humanity must dominate the oceans utterly, and the scientific, elusive Black Octopi, who seek to preserve the already damaged ecosystems around them.
-The comet also brought with it an alien race called the Silicons, who are apparently after our resources.
+The comet also brought with it an alien race called the Silicons, who are stuck here since their ship got damaged in the crash and are after our resources.

 The game is thus split between the three factions.
 As you might expect, each faction has largely distinct sets of units, structures, research and upgrades.

 Besides being one of the only (if not THE only) RTSes to take place entirely underwater, the game boasts considerable depth and complexity (sometimes too much so, according to some critics), offering large tech trees, the ability to control a unit(s) and a structure at the same time, and a configurable AI assistant that can do everything up to and including play the game for you.
 According to The Other Wiki, it is also the earliest RTS to have a full spectator mode for both single and multiplayer, and also one of the first to have fully user-editable AI scripts, including an extremely detailed manual included on the CD on how to mod your own AIs.

 The game received mixed reviews, and boxed copies are somewhat difficult to come by.

 - Abnormal Ammo: It starts with torpedoes, but then there's lasers, flechette shells, magnetic mines, exploding jellyfish mines...